 Forcing us to think differently, the pandemic has opened up new opportunities in all directions.
 The individuals, businesses and organisations who have already adapted are flourishing, and those who haven’t yet will either need to get started or will find themselves lagging behind.

 One of Australia’s most respected media personalities and radio hosts, James O’Loughlin will be joining us as conference MC.
 James is best known for hosting The New Inventors on ABC TV, and he is also the author of seven books including ‘Innovation is a State of Mind – Simple Strategies to be more Innovative in what you do’.

 Having a wealth of experience in change and innovation, he will take us through a program focusing on how we can use disruption to build a better future – for the higher education sector and for society as a whole.

 Apart from regular sessions such as the Broker Panel and Member Forum, we have a number of fascinating sessions to look forward to.

-To name a few, Harry Rosenthal will be guesting us to present on the lessons he has learnt in Pandemic Crisis Planning.
-Professor Stephen Parker, ex VC of the Uni of Canberra, will be giving an insightful session on the future of higher education.
+To name a few, Harry Rosenthal will be presenting on the lessons he has learnt in Pandemic Crisis Planning.
+Professor Alex Zelinsky, Vice-Chancellor, University of Newcastle will be delivering the Keynote address on the Thursday.
 We will also be joined by Sarah Morse, Founder and Director of social impact organisation Unchained.
-Sarah will be giving an inspiring talk on the Modern Slavery Act, the why behind it, and the impact COVID-19 is having on modern slavery and international students.
+Sarah will be giving an inspiring talk on the Modern Slavery Act, the “why” behind it, and the impact COVID-19 is having on modern slavery and international students.